Tc2r1/Assessments/PilotJMap/README.md

 The purpose of this application is to load a set of locations from a JSON file and display the locations as a pin on the map.
 The developer must use the following libraries:

 -  KotlinX Serialization

 -  Retrofit & OKHttp

 -  Kotlin Coroutines

 -  Live Data (AndroidX)

 -  ViewModel (AndroidX)

 -  GoogleMaps

 -  Leak Canary

 -  Dagger Hilt

-   The architecture should be MVVM.
+-  The architecture should be MVVM.
-   The acceptance criteria for this program is as follows:

 -  Application shows a map on launch and requests locations

 -  Locations loaded are sent to the map as markers

 -  On rotation, the API is not called again

-     The developer must not override the system’s default behavior for configuration change
+-  The developer must not override the system’s default behavior for configuration change

 -  The app is written entirely in Kotlin

 -  All libraries required above are used

 -  Dependency injection is used, where appropriate

 -  Unit testing is performed on the API layer

 -  Pin markers show up for every entry the API provides

 -  Coroutines are used, no RxJava or other async methods should be used

 Open the Project in Android Studio.